sopra-fs22-group-36/screw-your-neighbor-server/README.md

 #### Authorization
-An authenticated instance does not automatically allow interaction all resources.
+An authenticated instance is not automatically allowed for interaction on all resources.
 Data is protected by expression-based access control.
 Most endpoints need an authentication, and some have stricter requirements for access like PATCH /cards/{id}, which only allows players to update their own card.
 This is done with SPeL (Spring Security Expression Language), which is added to the @HandleBefore(Save,Create) methods as in [CardValidator](src/main/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/validation/CardValidator.java), and on the corresponding methods in the repositories (e.g. [CardRepository](src/main/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/repository/CardRepository.java)).

-There is more game specific authorization logic implemented.
+Game logic steering authorizations:

 | File                                                                                                                                                                   | Authorization                                           | Responsibility                                                                                      | Usage                            |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------|-----------------------------------------------------------------------------------------------------|----------------------------------|